 How long does a TikTok fitness ad creative typically last before fatigue sets in?

-Based on RocketShip HQ data across fitness clients, the median creative lifespan before cost-per-trial rises above acceptable thresholds is 10-14 days, which aligns with AppsFlyer's finding that ad creative fatigue accelerates after 2 weeks on TikTok.
+In our experience across fitness clients, the median creative lifespan before cost-per-trial rises above acceptable thresholds tends to be short — typically a matter of weeks — which aligns with AppsFlyer's finding that ad creative fatigue accelerates after 2 weeks on TikTok.
 Plan to refresh 2-3 creatives per ad group every two weeks to maintain stable trial economics.

 Do vertical-specific creator partnerships matter for fitness app TikTok ads?

 Significantly.
-According to RocketShip HQ data, fitness creators with 10K-100K followers who actively post workout content produce Spark Ads with 28% lower cost-per-trial than general lifestyle creators of the same follower size.
+In our experience, fitness creators with 10K-100K followers who actively post workout content produce Spark Ads with meaningfully lower cost-per-trial than general lifestyle creators of the same follower size.

 The audience overlap between the creator's organic followers and your target user creates a built-in relevance signal that, per TikTok's Spark Ads system, improves delivery quality scores.